You don’t need to be a professional interior decorator to update your your home’s interior.

 - Art work within your limited color palette is another way to add color and interest as well as texture to your interior design.

 - Decorative pillows can be used in bedrooms and living rooms.

 - Look for items such as decorative plates to hang on the kitchen walls, vases, baskets, candle holders and sconces.
 Other fun things you might want to look for are drawer pulls and handles for your kitchen and bathroom cabinetry.

-Your real estate agent (me) will advise you on ways to edit and rearrange your existing furniture and accessories to appeal to buyers and help you sell your home quickly.
+I am happy to advise you on ways to edit and rearrange your existing furniture and accessories to appeal to buyers and help you sell your home quickly!
 You can get a head start by implementing my 4 cheap ways to update your home before selling.